Quinn1108/browsing-history/README.md

 Made by the Wellesley Cred Lab.
 Advised by Eni Mustafaraj.

-This project was greatly inspired by [the Cookies Project](https://cookiesproject.streamlit.app/) made by Jessica, Nina, Crystal, and Dianna from Wellesley Cred Lab.
+This project was greatly inspired by [the Cookies Project](https://cookiesproject.streamlit.app/) made by Jessica, Nina, Crystal, and Dianna from the Wellesley Cred Lab.